Comparison

 Driftstack vs ScrapingBee

 ScrapingBee's API surface is the simplest of any vendor in this list — POST a URL, get HTML or extracted data back.
 Stealth headers and proxy rotation are bundled.
-Pick ScrapingBee when the workload is fetch-this-page-give-me-the-DOM and you don't need to interact with the page after rendering.
+Pick ScrapingBee when the workload is fetch-this-page-and-hand-me-the-contents and you don't need to interact with the page after rendering.

 Pricing shape